Introduction to SSL

 Both the process requires the use of keys.

-Public, Private, and the Symmetrical Keys
+Public, Private, and Symmetrical Keys

-- Private Key – The private key is being used to decrypt the message which was encrypted using the public key.
+- Private Key: The private key is being used to decrypt the message, which was encrypted using the public key.

 Example:

-A public key, more or less could look like below:
+A public key more or less, could look like below:

 1048 0141 03C9 18FA CA8D EB2D EKD5 FD37 89B9 M069 EA97 FC20 5E35 F577 EE31 C4FB C6B4 4811 7A86 BC8F BAFA 362F 922B F01B 2K40 C744 2654 C0DD 2881 D673 CA2B 4013 C266 E2ED CB02 0201 0011.

-Going with the most famous example, if Bob would like to send sensitive information to Alice, he will encrypt the data with Alice’s public key.
+Going with the most famous example, if Bob wants to send sensitive information to Alice, he will encrypt the data with Alice’s public key.
 By doing this, he would make sure that only Alice should be able to read it.
 While on the other side, only Alice has access to the corresponding Private Key.
 So only the person with the private key has the capability to decrypt the encrypted data.

 Keys and Certificates

-In the public/private key cryptography, how do we know that the public key belongs to the entity that has claimed it?
+In public/private key cryptography, how do we know that the public key belongs to the entity that has claimed it?

 The digital certificate is the answer to this.

-A digital key is like an electronic password that provides a link between the public key and entity (like the company, business) which is verified.
+A digital key is like an electronic password that provides a link between the public key and entity (like the company, business), which is verified.
 Digital certificates are the preferred way of distributing public encryption keys that are trusted.

-How Digital Certificates are obtained?
+How are Digital Certificates Obtained?

 Digital certificates can be obtained from any of the recognized Certificate Authority or CA.